Robust amplification of Santha-Vazirani sources with three devices: Abstract

 \section{Abstract}

 We demonstrate that amplification of arbitrarily weak randomness is possible using quantum resources.
 We present a randomness amplification protocol that involves Bell experiments.
-We report on two Bell inequalities which can amplify arbitrarily weak randomness and give detailed analysis for one of them.
-Our analysis includes finding a sufficient violation of Bell inequality as a function of the quality of randomness.
+We find a Bell inequality which can amplify arbitrarily weak randomness and give a detailed analysis of the protocol involving it.
+Our analysis includes finding a sufficient violation of Bell inequality as a function of the initial quality of randomness.
 It has a very important property that for any quality the required violation is strictly lower than possible to obtain using quantum resources.
-Among other things it means that the protocol takes a finite amount of time to amplify any randomness.
+Among other things, it means that the protocol takes a finite amount of time to amplify arbitrarily weak randomness.